Spaceman-Labs/asana-post-commit/README.md

 Now in your commits, you can write messages like "Tweaked the widget; fixed #1, #2, and #3; references #4 and #5; oh yeah, and closes #6" and the right thing will happen.

+In addition, two variables exist in the post-commit script: display_branch_name (default true) - set to true for displaying the branch name after the repository in the comment. comment_by_branch_task_id (default true) - set to true for checking the branch name for task id.
+The task id must be start with '#' and be in the last part of the name.
+Example for branch name: `%myBranch#1`

 LICENSE
 -------